ianhundere/rpi-k3s/README.md

 ## install nfs-provisioner

-<sub>this is an optional step if you'd like the creation of persistent volume claims to be automated.</sub>

-1. add the nfs-provisioner repo
-    - `helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner`
-2. ensure the correct values are present in the `nfs-provisioner/*.values.yml` file(s)
-3. install nfs-provisioner for each respective nfs path:
-    - `envsubst < nfs-provisioner/video.storage.values.yml | helm install nfs-subdir-external-provisioner-video nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --namespace nfs-provisioner --values -`
-    - `nfs-provisioner/rpik3s-config.storage.values.yml | helm install nfs-subdir-external-provisioner-rpik3s nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --namespace nfs-provisioner --values -`
-    - `nfs-provisioner/music.storage.values.yml | helm install nfs-subdir-external-provisioner-music nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --namespace nfs-provisioner --values -`
+> **automated via flux**: nfs-provisioner (3 instances for video, music, and config storage) is deployed automatically via flux. see `infrastructure/nfs-provisioner/` for configuration.

+**storage classes available:**
+- `nfs-video` - for video storage
+- `nfs-music` - for music storage
+- `nfs-rpik3s` - for config storage

-4. finally, apply pvcs w/ the appropriate `storageClass` (e.g. `nfs-rpik3s` / `nfs-video` / `nfs-music`) and watch them provision automatically
+apply pvcs with the appropriate `storageClass` and they will provision automatically.

 ## install [system-upgrade-controller](https://docs.k3s.io/upgrades/automated)